its-azharmalik/youreply/README.md

 - **Documentation**: Help us improve our documentation to make it more user-friendly.

-- **Community Contributions**: You are invited to build any of the above-mentioned features and contribute to their enhancement.
+- **Community Contributions**: You are invited to build any of the above-mentioned features or contribute to their enhancement.
 Join our community effort to make YouReply the best it can be.

 ## License